kyleotoole91/orca-ireland/README.md

 -- nginx
 - Config proxies
 nano /etc/nginx/sites-available/default
-- after editing restart the service
-- service nginx restart
 - Add after server_name in server block for port 443.
 This will redirect www. to non www. to satisfy CORS policy for rest api if ($host = www.orcaireland.com) {
   return 301 https://orcaireland.com$request_uri;
 }
+- restart the service so changes take effect: service nginx restart

 -- .env
-In package.json, to start react on desired port use:
+In package.json, to start the react app on desired port use:
 -windows
 "set PORT=X && react-scripts start"
 -linux